 Volunteer

 The snow is melting, and it's time to give the beloved trails on Highway 20 an annual polish.
-This week of work will focus on clearing any fallen trees from trails in the Highway 20 corridor, improving the tread surfaces, clearing some brush, and repairing drainage features.
+This week of work will focus on clearing any fallen trees from trails in the Highway 20 corridor, improving the tread surfaces, and repairing drainage features.
 There will be work for all ability levels and skill types!
-Hikes are expected to be no greater than 6 miles round trip.
+Hikes are expected to be no greater than 6 miles round-trip.

 Complete the form below to be informed of upcoming work parties